 Roman sources provide us with a more complete picture of the rich social organization of the guilds involved in what we may call practical chemistry.
-Among them, we may recall the guilds of the glassmakers (vitrearii), the pearl- and gem-makers (the gemmarii and the margaritarii), the mosaicists (the laquerarii and the diatretarii), the pharmacists (pharmacotribae), the makers of medical spices (aromatarii), the makers of pigments (pigmentarii), the perfumemakers (seplasarii), and the smiths (ferrarii).
-The increasing scale of the trade towards the end of the Republic and the beginning of the Empire contributed to the specialization of crafts and to a sophisticated division of labor and transmission of knowledge that partially survived during the Middle Ages and the Renaissance.
+Among them, we may recall the guilds of the glassmakers (vitrearii), the pearl- and gem-makers (the gemmarii and the margaritarii), the mosaicists (the laquerarii and the diatretarii), the pharmacists (pharmacotribae), the makers of medical spices (aromatarii), the makers of pigments (pigmentarii), the perfume-makers (seplasarii), and the smiths (ferrarii).
+The increasing scale of the trade to the specialization of crafts and to a sophisticated division of labor and transmission of knowledge that partially survived during the Middle Ages and the Renaissance.